 Philosophy at NTU differs from the typical philosophy courses on offer at most other universities as it is not a course in the history of ideas.
 The course at NTU is organised around some of the philosophical problems faced by today's decision-makers in their professional lives.
 In general, philosophy at NTU examines the interface between philosophical ideas and everyday life, and the course has been designed in order to help you think more clearly and more critically about the world in which you live.

 At the end of your studies, you should be able to think through complex issues and questions with both clarity and rigour.
 No intellectual problem should daunt you!
 No wonder philosophy graduates are in demand by today's employers, and as a Philosophy graduate from NTU you will be ahead of the pack.

 International Relations is the study and understanding of the changing world in which we live.
 It explores relations between states, peoples, social movements and cultural and religious communities.
 Its major focus is diplomatic relations – war, peace, conflict and cooperation – but also international communication, terrorism, the role of the media, and protest and resistance to established power.

 During this course you will look at complex situations which are exciting and challenging to analyse.
 You will take roles in simulation exercises and try to understand how crises are managed and problems are handled by getting into the minds of different participants.
 This will build your confidence, give you presentation and advocacy skills, and give you understanding across cultural barriers.

 Teaching is informed by regionally aligned research strengths in:

 - the Indian subcontinent

 This research feeds directly into the course, which means you will be learning about the latest issues from world-renowned experts.

 You can combine either of these subjects with another subject to create your degree programme.
-Not sure which subjects to choose?
-Don't worry as the joint honours curriculum enables students to switch subjects after Year One depending on which core modules they have completed.
-To see the full range of combinations and their UCAS codes see:
+For the full range of combinations and their UCAS codes see: